harry-gao37/E-commerce-Data-warehouse/README.md

 ## Data Warehouse Design

-> we use Hive on Spark is because it is compatible with more ecosystem technologies.
-Dimensional Modeling Theory
+> According to the dimensional modeling theory, the data warehouse is divided into 5 blocks, and the most fine-grained data is gradually converted into the required business statistical indicators. we mainly use Hive on Spark for it is compatible with more ecosystem technologies.

 ![](https://github.com/harry-gao37/E-commerce-Data-warehouse/blob/master/data_warehouse_design.png)